MicrosoftDocs/Advertising/advertising/hotel-service/hotel-api.md

 ## The basics...

 When you get access to Hotel Price Ads, the service sets up a default subaccount and hotel group that contains the hotels from your hotel feed.
 The subaccount provides the top-level logical organization of your hotel price ads.
-You can think of it as a hotel campaign.
+You can think of it as a lodging campaign (formerly hotel campaigns).
 You may have multiple subaccounts.

 A subaccount specifies the campaign's daily budget, maximum bid allowed, and default bid and bid multipliers for ads that don't specify bids or multipliers.